No ratings yet

 Step-by-Step Recipe Video

-Helpful Tips & Tricks
+Leslie's Helpful Tips & Tricks

-• STORAGE: These should be stored in an airtight container in the freezer (I use a freezer bag).
+• Storage: These should be stored in an airtight container in the freezer (I use a freezer bag).
 I recommend enjoying them within a month or two of freezing; past that, they tend to get kind of sticky.

 sour patch frozen grapes in a ramekin.

 I hope you love this easy summer treat.
-If you give them a try, make to rate and review them in the comments - I'd love to hear which jello flavor was your favorite!
+If you give them a try, make sure to rate and review them in the comments - I'd love to hear which jello flavor was your favorite!

 colorful frozen sour patch grapes in a ramekin.

-Sour Patch Grapes
+Frozen Sour Grapes

 No ratings yet